Siavashghaffari/GenVarNonCode/README.md

 This work was authored by **Siavash Ghaffari**.
 For any queries or further information, please feel free to contact Siavash directly.
 Feedback is always appreciated to help improve and refine the pipeline.

-## License

-This project is available for academic and research use.
-Please contact the author for commercial use inquiries.

 ## Version History